WildCard-TheBoard/Pan-TheBoard/Manual/BoardCtrl-Scenario.md

 Move back to stone number 28.
 Use traverse button or just type the number in the edit box as shown and enter.<br>
 <img src="img/Scenario 3-1.png" width="60%" alt="Scenario 3-1"/> <br>

-The board has to be shown as below.
+The board has to be shown as below.<br>
 <img src="img/Scenario 3.png"  width="60%" alt="Scenario 3"/>

 Now is ready to create a 'Scenario' game tree.
 Click the button 'Scenario' <img src="img/Scenario 3-2.png"  width="5%" alt="Scenario 3-2"/> from the status bar of the app.